 If you have a miniature dog or a cat, on some airlines you may be able to ship your pet using the smallest Sky Vari Kennel of 21L by 16W by 15H inches.
 However most airlines have changed their regulations and only allow small pets to travel in the 2nd smallest crate which is the 28L by 20.5W by 21.5H inch crate (the next size up), as this provides a sturdier larger crate allowing enough air to circulate around your pet during their flight.

-Snub nosed breed petswebsite1
+Snub nosed breed pets

 For owners with pet’s with short noses such as persian cats, or dog breeds like pugs, bulldogs and shih tzus they are classified as brachycephalic breeds (snub nosed), special preparation for travel need to be made.
 As snub nosed breeds of pets have shorter nasal passages and facial bone structure to other pet’s they regularly encounter breathing problems causing them to overheat easily, and which make it more difficult for them to inhale air than other breeds, which is why airlines have restrictions on their travel.
 Some airlines will not accept to transport these types of pets, whereas other airlines will accommodate them only if they travel in a larger crate which allows enough air to circulate around the pet during their flight.
 So when selecting a crate for this type of pet you will need to select the next size up, or consult our pet relocation specialists to ensure you are buying the right size crate for your snub nosed pet.